actionml/docs.actionml.com/ur_version_log.md

  - Removes the need to build Mahout from the ActionML's fork and so is much easier to install.
  - Fixes a bug in the integration test which made it fail for macOS High Sierra in East Asian time zones.

-## Git Tag: 0.7.0
+## 0.7.0

 **This README Has Special Build Instructions!
 These are obsolete now but you can see them in the GitHub [README.md](https://github.com/actionml/universal-recommender/blob/master/README.md)**

 This tag is for the UR integrated with PredictionIO 0.12.0 using Scala 2.11, Spark 2.1.x, and most importantly Elasticsearch 5.x.
 Primary differences from 0.6.0:

  - Faster indexing, and queries due to the use of Elasticsearch 5.x
  - Faster model building due to speedups in the ActionML fork of Mahout, which requires the user to build Mahout locally.
-This step will be removed in a later version of the UR.
+This step will be removed in a later version of the UR. **UPDATE: See v0.7.1**
  - Several upgrades such as Scala 2.10 --> Scala 2.11, Python 2.7 --> Python 3
  - Spark 2.1.x support, PIO has a minor incompatibility with Spark 2.2.x
- - Prediction 0.12.0 support
+ - Prediction 0.12.1 support
  - Requires Elasticsearch 5.x. using the ES REST APIs exclusively now, enabling ES authentication use optionally.
 ES 5.x also improves indexing and query performance over previous versions.
  - Fixed a bug in exclusion rules based on item properties

- **WARNING**: Upgrading Elasticsearch or HBase will wipe existing data if any, so follow the special instructions below before installing any service upgrades.
+ **WARNING**: Upgrading Elasticsearch or HBase will wipe existing data if any, so follow the special instructions below before installing any service upgrades and making backups.

 ### Special Instructions (not reflected on ActionML.com yet)